Sydney Royal Easter Show: Pricing

-Tickets are only available for purchase on-line for specific days.
+Tickets are only available for purchase online for specific days.

+Annual memberships can be purchased for $172 for city residents, $124 for country residents, $98 for people aged 18-25.

 Transport

-With only limited parking available, most people arrive by passenger transport.
+With only limited parking available, most people arrive by public transport.
+The closest train station is Olympic Park railway station.
 The event is classified as a major event by the State Government with Sydney Trains operating regular services from Central and Lidcombe.
 NSW TrainLink Blue Mountains Line and Bathurst Bullet services make an additional stop at Lidcombe for the duration of the show.

 On weekends regular services operate to and from Penrith and Schofields along with a few Central Coast & Newcastle Line services from Newcastle Interchange and Wyong.
 The Olympic Park bus network also operates from various locations across Sydney.